ReillyBova/COS426-Website/src/content/Assignments/Final-Project.md

 ### Feedback and Participation
 After the proposal session is over, each group will receive light feedback from instructors regarding their proposed project idea.
 Generally, our notes are a mix of encouraging comments, implementation advice, potential extensions, and reference examples that you may want to consider; occasionally, however, we might voice concerns about your proposal and either suggest an alternative direction, or, vary rarely, a total project switch.

-In addition to receiving feedback from instructors, you will also receive feedback from your peers.
-Reciprocally, **you are asked to provide brief proposal feedback to your peers** via a short Google form that you should fill out during each group's elevator pitch.
-For every group you provide sufficiently-meaningful feedback and suggestions to (i.e. not empty and not repeated), you will earn credit towards your Participation grade in this course.

 ## III.
 Implementation
 ### ThreeJS Tutorials